SkyblockRepo/Docs/src/docs/integrations/nodejs.md

 published: true
 ---

-# RepoJS

-RepoJS is a TypeScript/JavaScript client for interacting with the Skyblock Repo data.
+`skyblockrepo` is a TypeScript/JavaScript client for interacting with the Skyblock Repo data.
 It allows you to easily load item data, search for items, and match items from your application to the repo data.

 ## Installation